 The Arkansas Department of Education licenses all early childhood educators (P-4) in Arkansas.
-If you want to become a licensed preschool teacher in Arkansas, you must be prepared to complete the following:
+If you want to become a licensed preschool teacher in Arkansas, you must be prepared to complete the following steps:

-In addition to abiding by Arkansas Teaching Standards, preschool teachers in Arkansas—referred to as Early Childhood Education Birth-Kindergarten educators—must demonstrate knowledge and/or competencies in the following areas:
+In addition to abiding by Arkansas Teaching Standards, to earn an Arkansas Birth through Prekindergarten Teaching Credential, preschool teachers in Arkansas must demonstrate knowledge and/or competencies in the following areas:

 - Development of young children, developmentally appropriate approaches to learning, and individual differences